Under Review/Working Papers (selected)

-Wage Inequality and Entrepreneurship: The Indirect Effect of Incumbents
+Wage Inequality and Entrepreneurship: The Role of Incumbent Firms

 with Francesco Castellaneta and Raffaele Conti (authors listed alphabetically)